oracle/weblogic-kubernetes-operator/site/apache.md

-## When use Apache load balancer with a manually created WebLogic Domain
+## Use the Apache load balancer with a manually created WebLogic Domain

 If your WebLogic domain is not created by the WebLogic Operator, you need to manually create and start all Kubernetes' artifacts for Apache Web Server.

-  1. Create your own custom_mod_wl_apache.conf file, and put it in a local dir, say `<apache-conf-dir>`.
+  1. Create your own custom_mod_wl_apache.conf file, and put it in a local dir, say `<host-conf-dir>`.
 See the instructions in [Apache Web Server with Oracle WebLogic Server Proxy Plugin on Docker](https://docs.oracle.com/middleware/1213/webtier/develop-plugin/apache.htm#PLGWL395).

   2. Create the Apache deployment yaml file.
 See the example above.
-Note that you need to use the **volumes** and **volumeMounts** to mount `<apache-config-dir>` in to `/config` directory inside the pod that runs Apache web tier.
+Note that you need to use the **volumes** and **volumeMounts** to mount `<host-config-dir>` in to `/config` directory inside the pod that runs Apache web tier.
 Note that the Apache Web Server needs to be in the same Kubernetes namespace as the WebLogic domains that it needs to access.

   3. Create a RBAC yaml file.
 See the example above